D-Bits/Danabases-Blog/content/posts/2020-4-9-Tracking-COVID19.md

 summary_json = summary.json()
 ```

 Now that we have extracted our data, we can load it into a Pandas `DataFrame`.
-In this case, I will just using the data stored int the `countrires` variable.
+In this case, I will just using the data stored in the `countrires` variable.
 We would load that into a `DataFrame` like so:

 ```python
 # Universally used aliasing convention for importing Pandas